AP Top 25 Takeaways: Amid chaos, ‘Bama, UGA are drama-free | Times Leader

 No. 1 Alabama and No. 2 Georgia are not here for the chaos.

-On another college football Saturday sprinkled with surprises, including three top-15 teams losing to unranked opponents, the Crimson Tide and Bulldogs left no doubt about who the two best teams in the country are.
+On another college football Saturday sprinkled with surprises, including three top-15 teams losing to unranked opponents, the Crimson Tide and Bulldogs left no doubt about who are the two best teams in the country.

-The Crimson Tide by halftime and the Bulldogs were up before the first quarter was over.
+The Crimson Tide buried No. 12 Mississippi by halftime and the Bulldogs were up three touchdowns on No. 8 Arkansas before the first quarter was over.

 “I don’t want to simplify this, but they just whipped us physically,” Arkansas coach Sam Pittman said.